Voice AI Custom Actions

 Navigate to Voice AI > Agent Goals > Switch to Advanced Mode (If not already enabled) > Custom Actions.

-Step 2: Create Custom Action
+Step 2: Add a Custom Action

-Click + New Action to open the custom action configuration window.
+In the Setup your Actions section, click Custom Action to open the custom action configuration window.

-Step 3: Configure Custom Action
+Step 3: Configure the Custom Action

-Set conversation trigger conditions
+2. Set the conversation trigger conditions.

-Define parameters dynamically pulled from the conversation.
+7. Define the dynamic parameters that should be collected from the conversation.

 Voice AI - Real-time Testing